AintSmurf/ToDoList/README.md

 2. hit the + button and add task lets say 20 Reps - Chest - 80kg etc ...

-3. you came back from the gym finished your training now all you had to do to update for the next day just click on the checkbox its will remove it.
+3. you came back from the gym finished your training now all you had to do to update for the next day just click on the checkbox it will remove it.

   have fun and dont miss any task you need to for that current day.